-Matthew lived long enough to witness the fall of James II during the so-called Glorious Revolution of 1688, which gave us the basis of our modern constitutional monarchy.
-He certainly appears to have supported the overthrow of James II and the tenets of the Glorious Revolution settlement, with its guarantees for Parliament, and seems to have resumed some degree of public life, perhaps even office.
-He obtained a post with the Hull Customs, [9; p.196], previously held by earlier generations of his family.
-By then in his early seventies, he was one of the East Riding Commissioners appointed by Parliament to collect the taxes raised to cover King William III's costs for fighting first James II in Ireland and then the general war against France2.
+Matthew seems to have resumed some degree of public life, perhaps even office.
+He obtained a post with the Hull Customs [9; p.196], previously held by earlier generations of his family.
+By then in his early seventies, he was one of the East Riding Commissioners appointed by Parliament to collect the taxes raised to cover King William III's costs for fighting first James II in Ireland and then the general war against France.

 Matthew died in August 1694 and in his will he left the proceeds of his relatively modest estate, which included lands in Holme and Sculcoates, to his relatives and to the poor of the parish of St Mary, as well as to the non-conformist minister and the poor of the Presbyterian chapel in Lairgate, Beverley.
-He was buried, at his wishes, with little ostentation, in St Mary's Churchyard, Beverley [13].
+He was buried, at his wishes, with a simple ceremony, in St of the hospital, which were alongside the Alured residence in Sculcoates, were rebuilt after the Civil War, but the elegant structures you will find on the site today date from the eighteenth century.
+The tiny churchyard where Matthew was baptised still remains, but no trace of his grave in St Mary's Churchyard, Beverley, can be identified.
+Colonel Matthew Alured's main legacy to us is not physical, in the sense of buildings or land.
+It lies in the story of his remarkable life and his enduring support for